Further tests for melanoma

 PET–CT scan

 A PET (positron emission tomography) scan combined with a CT scan is a specialised imaging test.
-You will be injected in the arm with a glucose solution containing a small amount of radioactive material.
-Cancer cells show up brighter on the scan because they take up more of the glucose solution than normal cells do.
+A glucose solution containing a small amount of radioactive material will be injected into a vein in your arm.
+Cancer cells can show up brighter on the scan because they take up more of the glucose solution than normal cells do.

 → READ MORE: Staging and prognosis for melanoma